nginx/unit-docs/source/installation.rst

 .. _installation-config-src-pcre:

-By default, Unit relies on `PCRE2 <https://www.pcre.org>`_ to support regular expessions in :ref:`routes <configuration-routes>`.
-These flags alter its
+By default, Unit relies on the installed version of the `PCRE
+<https://www.pcre.org>`_ library to support regular expressions in :ref:`routes
-behavior:
+<configuration-routes>`; if both major versions are present, Unit selects
+PCRE2.
+Two additional flags alter this behavior:

 .. list-table::

    * - :samp:`--no-regex`
-     - Turns off regex support.
-Attempts to configure a regex will fail validation.
+     - Turns off regex support; any attempts to use a regex in Unit configuration will fail.

    * - :samp:`--no-pcre2`
-     - Instead of PCRE2, the older PCRE 8.x library will be used.
+     - Skips the PCRE2 library; the older PCRE 8.x library is used instead.

 The next option group customizes Unit's :ref:`runtime directory structure <installation-src-dir>`: